kyma-project/btp-manager/docs/workflows.md

 ## E2E tests workflow ('run-e2e-test.yaml')

-This workflow is triggered by pull requests on `main` branch.
-Uses DEV artifact registry, tags binary and OCI module image with PR-number and calls reusable workflow
+This workflow is triggered by pull requests on the `main` branch.
+It uses the DEV artifact registry, tags the binary and OCI module image with the PR number, and calls the reusable workflow
 'Run E2E tests (reusable)' (`run-e2e-tests-reusable.yaml`).

 ## Unit tests workflow ('run-unit-test.yaml')